 - Some joints are ball and socket joints.
 These allow movement in all directions.

 OK, can you work out which joints are hinge joints and which are ball and socket joints?
 Just move your body around and the answers are easy to find!
-(Your knees and elbows are hinge joints and your hips and shoulders are ball and socket joints.)
+Look down to the end of this topic to find out if you are right.

 You only get one body, so you need to make sure that you look after it!

 - Eat healthy food, especially dairy foods, which give your bones the calcium they need.